PAS: A Training-Free Stabilizer for Temporal Encoding in Video LLMs: Related Work

 \section{Related Work}

-\textbf{Videos as Input to Transformers.} Early Vision Transformers for video showed that attention-only backbones can rival convolutional designs when space and time attention as well as tokenization are carefully structured~\cite{dosovitskiy2021imageworth16x16words}.
-TimeSformer decomposes attention along spatial and temporal axes to control cost~\cite{bertasius2021spacetimeattentionneedvideo}.
-ViViT popularizes tubelet embedding by merging patches across adjacent frames so that each token summarizes a short temporal slice (a ``bin'')~\cite{arnab2021vivitvideovisiontransformer}.
-Hierarchical variants such as Video Swin adopt shifted local windows for better efficiency~\cite{liu2021videoswintransformer}.
-Multiscale families, for example MViT and memory-augmented successors, trade resolution and depth over time to handle long clips within fixed budgets~\cite{fan2021multiscalevisiontransformers}.
+\textbf{Videos as Input to Transformers.} Early Vision Transformers (e.g., TimeSformer~\cite{bertasius2021spacetimeattentionneedvideo}, ViViT~\cite{arnab2021vivitvideovisiontransformer}, Video Swin~\cite{liu2021videoswintransformer}, and MViT~\cite{fan2021multiscalevisiontransformers}) structure space-time attention and tokenization to control computational cost~\cite{dosovitskiy2021imageworth16x16words}.
 These designs motivate low frame rates and frame merging in practice, which in turn increases temporal phase sensitivity.
 Our approach is orthogonal to these architectures and aims to improve robustness to sampling offsets without changing token budgets or backbones.

 \textbf{Positional Encodings for Video and Multimodal Settings.} Rotary positional embeddings (RoPE) inject position via complex-plane rotations and are widely used in language and vision Transformers~\cite{su2023roformerenhancedtransformerrotary}.
 Extending RoPE to images and videos, including M-RoPE, raises questions about axis coupling and frequency allocation.
 This motivated vision-specific analyses of 2D and 3D rotary designs, as well as multimodal formulations that interleave temporal and spatial channels in a unified scheme~\cite{heo2024rotarypositionembeddingvision, wei2025videoropemakesgoodvideo, wang2024qwen2vlenhancingvisionlanguagemodels}.
 Alternatives based on relative positions or lightweight gating offer different trade-offs between expressiveness and cost~\cite{Hao_2024}.
 Our work focuses on absolute temporal encoding and studies temporal robustness from a Fourier perspective.